 OCA is a highly credentialed college prep school for youth in grades 7 through 12 who are seeking an academic lifestyle balanced between learning, serving, and Christ.
 The school also emphasizes leadership development.
 Oakdale has cultivated an awesome, inspirited, door-always-open biblical community.
 The combination of a Christian, family environment that is focused on the development of the "whole youth" with an advanced curriculum boarding school has earned the Academy international respect.
 Parents will enroll their kids at OCA from corners of the world as far away as (in alphabetical order) China, Columbia, Dominican Republic, Ethiopia, France, Haiti, India, Italy, Lebanon, Liberia, Mexico, Nigeria, Puerto Rico, Russia, Senegal, and South Korea.
 There are also students from the USA.

-The second thing that I noticed is that most of the staff and their families all lived on campus.
+The second thing that I noticed is that most of the staff (and their families) lived on campus.
 With that, I noticed that they were much younger than Deb and me (i.e., they had no grey hair).
 I am used to schools where the professors and instructors are older than me, I guess.
 The youthfulness of the staff, however, provided a lot of energy around the school, which I really enjoyed.
-And my advanced age seemed to earn me a little respect – the staff was very considerate of Deb’s and my senior citizen status.
+And my advanced age seemed to earn me a little respect – the staff was very considerate of Deb’s and my "senior citizen status."

-On the first day we walked the campus to review a lengthy SOWER Project Job List.
+On the first day we reviewed a lengthy SOWER Project Job List.
 The OCA team abjectly suggested that we didn’t really need to get EVERYthing on the list done, and if we got tired or winded, that it was OK to take extra rest breaks if needed.
-We assured them that [although we were the obvious oldsters on campus] we would be fine with any/all of the work on the List.
+We assured them that [although we were the obvious oldsters on campus] we would be fine with any/all of the work on The List.
 In the end, however, they insisted that we focus on the jobs that we find most enjoyable, and that it would be OK if Deb and I worked together to keep each other company.
 And we did.
 This was the first SOWER project where we were offered such accommodation.

-For admittedly selfish reasons, I have to admit that the school’s fully equipped woodshop was also a highlight for me.
+For admittedly selfish reasons, I confess that the school’s fully equipped woodshop was also a highlight for me.
 Every chance that I got I would find myself in the shop powering up one of the big tools.
 On one occasion, I used a six-foot table saw just to quick-trim the edge on a small board that would be used as a closet shelf.
+Cool!

-The lowlight of the project was our failed bicycle rack.
+The lowlight of the project was our failed bicycle car-rack.
 As we made the last turn before first arriving at OCA I noticed in Faith’s side mirror that the bicycles on the back of our towed Jeep did not look “right.”
-After pulling over, we discovered that a small part on the bike rack had broken some time before which allowed Deb’s bike to partially fall to the ground and be dragged down the highway.
-We don’t know how long we had been driving and grinding down the rear wheel, but the rim, tire, and tube were no longer a circle and resembled a pizza with two slices missing.
+After pulling over, we discovered that a small part on the bike rack had broken some time before which allowed Deb’s bike to partially fall to the ground and be dragged down the highway as we drove.
+We don’t know how long we had been driving and grinding down the rear wheel, but the rim, tire, and tube no longer formed a circle -- now resembling a pizza with two slices missing.
 Kudos to Yakima, however.
 They replaced the failed bike rack in less than a week at no cost to us.

 THE ONLY WAY I WAS BOARD AT OAKDALE CHRISTIAN ACADEMY!